sboesebeck/morphium/Morphium Documentation.md

 here 4 indexes are created.
 The first two are more or less standard, wheres the `lst` index is a geospatial one and the index on `name` is a text index (only since mongo 2.6).
 If you need to define options for one of your indexes, you need to define it for all of them (here, only the first index is unique).
 #### Text indexes
-Mongodb has  a built in text search functionality since V3.x.
-This can be used in commandline, or using _Morphium_.
-In order for it to work, a _text index_ nedds to be defined for the entity/collection.
-HEre an example for an entity called `Person`:
+MongoDB has  a built in text search functionality since V3.x.
+This can be used in command line, or using _Morphium_.
+In order for it to work, a _text index_ needs to be defined for the entity/collection.
+Here an example for an entity called `Person`:

 ```java
 @Entity